Liming Village, China, April 2020

 From January to mid-March, the planting site in the Liming village was blocked due to the Covid-19 epidemic, giving the local team little time to prepare and organise for the 2020 plantation.
 Luckily, the slowdown of the epidemic in the province allowed an easing of restrictions in mid-March.
 Measures were quickly taken to organise the distribution of seedlings to farmers in the village before the start of the planting campaign.

 Drought is posing a threat to the project during this time of the year and could affect the survival of the planted seedlings.
-Since last week, forest fire in Yunnan and other provinces has hit the topline on the news – dry weather and strong wind is one of the reasons.
-On March 29th , the forest in Jiuhe township, Yulong county, was on fire and damaged over 40 ha of land.
+Forest fires in Yunnan and other provinces caused by dry weather and strong winds made headlines.
+On March 29, the forest in Jiuhe Township, Yulong County, burned and damaged more than 40 ha of land.

 As water has been a continuing challenge faced by the farmers in Liming village, our planting partner Pur Projet is building water tubes connecting the water source on the top of the mountains (more than 3 km away from the village) to the village.
 The local community is relying on this water source as the drinking water for themselves and their cattle, as well as for irrigation.

 In addition to tree planting, a valuable Chinese medicinal plant called Paris polyphilla will be planted in July 2020.
 Farmers have asked for help to grow this particular species, which has a higher economic value, but whose planting costs are often too high for most farmers.
 The seedlings delivered to the farmers come from the nursery of the Meile cooperative, as well as from other nurseries 40 minutes from the village of Liming.

 Despite difficulties encountered and risks associated with Covid-19, activities in the field appear to be on track.
 The local team remains vigilant and ready to adapt activities as the situation evolves.

 In October/November, farmers will be trained in agroforestry, tree ecology and fruit tree management.